jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 I recently migrated my blog from [Wordpress](http://jlordiales.wordpress.com/) to [GitHub Pages](https://pages.github.com/).
-Being the first post on this new plattform it seems fitting that I write about the migration experience.
+Being the first post on this new platform it seems fitting that I write about the migration experience.
 If you are not familiar with GitHub pages you can go to that previous link and it will give you a nice overview of what it is and what you can do with it.
 The short version?
 It's a free hosting for your site which is linked to your GitHub